Appian (NASDAQ:APPN) Updates FY24 Earnings Guidance

 Appian Trading Up 3.1 %

-Appian (NASDAQ:APPN – Get Free Report) last posted its earnings results on Thursday, February 15th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.33.
+Appian (NASDAQ:APPN – Get Free Report) last issued its quarterly earnings results on Thursday, February 15th.
+The company reported ($0.07) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.33.
+The company had revenue of $145.32 million during the quarter, compared to analysts’ expectations of $140.41 million.
 Appian had a negative net margin of 19.20% and a negative return on equity of 146.23%.
-The company had revenue of $145.32 million during the quarter, compared to analysts’ expectations of $140.41 million.
-On average, analysts anticipate that Appian will post -0.9 earnings per share for the current year.
+Research analysts expect that Appian will post -0.9 EPS for the current year.

-In other news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 21st.
+In other Appian news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of Appian stock in a transaction dated Wednesday, February 21st.
 The shares were sold at an average price of $32.44, for a total value of $12,976,000.00.
-Following the completion of the transaction, the insider now directly owns 5,890,304 shares in the company, valued at approximately $191,081,461.76.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-43.60% of the stock is owned by insiders.
+Following the completion of the transaction, the insider now directly owns 5,890,304 shares of the company’s stock, valued at $191,081,461.76.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 43.60% of the company’s stock.

 Appian Corporation, a software company that provides low-code design platform in the United States, Mexico, Portugal, and internationally.
 The company's platform offers artificial intelligence, process automation, data fabric, and process mining.
 It provides The Appian Platform, an integrated automation platform that enables organizations to design, automate, and optimize mission-critical business processes.